Hi there, we’re pleased to welcome you to another engaging session on nursing!

 They can also stand in for labor and delivery nurses in some contexts.

-Those who specialize in this area will learn the illnesses that affect children and care for them.
+Those who specialize in this area will learn about the illnesses that affect children and care for them.

 According to the BLS, these clinical nurse specialists earn $124,756 per annum.